 - 250px for Mega Banner sites

-By following our advice, one of our editorial content clients has reduced the number of content jumps on their site, providing a better user experience for their audience:
+Thanks to this solution, one of our editorial content clients has reduced the number of content jumps on their site, providing a better user experience for their audience:

 With our Core Web Vitals solutions, publishers can continue to monetise their ad inventory without disrupting the user experience, ensuring a good position in the SERPs for audience acquisition.
-In order to automate the optimisation of the CLS score for our clients, we are in the process of updating all our advertising tags… (More explanations on this new solution very soon).